 We’re all aware of soft close kitchen cabinet drawers (now standard hardware for many lines of cabinetry) but soft close pocket door hardware seems to me a great option.
 This would combat the often clunky operation and annoying ‘bounce’ experienced when sliding a door is closed or opened too quickly (and perhaps save some tiny fingers?).
 I have not had the opportunity to work with these but please let me know if you have.

 We work to restore and modernize hundreds of historic and period homes and we have a deep appreciation for re-purposing architectural salvaged doors for pocket locations.
 In fact, I chose to move from my home town of Boston to Philadelphia largely because of the beautiful housing stock here.
-And our office is located in the University City neighborhood of Philadelphia which has the nation's largest intact collection of Victorian homes.
-I can attest that many of those homes have massive and exquisite pocket doors!
+And since our office is located in University City, Philadelphia (with the nation's largest intact collection of Victorian homes), I can attest that many of those homes have massive and exquisite pocket doors!

-Please let us know if you love pocket doors or what challenges you encountered when working with them.
-We love your feedback and will respond to any questions.
+Please let us know if you love pocket doors or what questions you have about remodeling with them.
+We love feedback and will respond to any comments.